ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ### 3.2.
 Create your tests

 The next step would be to to define your test.
-Googletest uses the following convention in naming various tests.
+GoogleTest uses the following convention in naming various tests.

 ```cpp
 TEST(TestSuiteName, TestName)